Loon911/Connor_CSCI2270_FinalProject/README.md

 # Connor_CSCI2270_FinalProject

-My final project is an mp3 player that plays local files on the computer, I am using the PortAudio mp3 player library since C++ does not have a built in library that suits my needs.
-You will be able to select specific songs, play next or previous song, and pause.
-I will be using a linked list to organize the songs that are playing.
+My final project is going to build on Homework 10.
+In homework 10 each city is safe, but there isn't a safe path going from city to city.
+In my project I am going to add the ability to travel within a certain city, within each city there will be stores for food, guns, shelter, hospitals.
+However the path to these locations are not all going to be safe so the program will show you the shortest most direct route you can take within the city.